Madrapps/jacoco-report/README.md

 <br>
 <img src="/preview/multi-module-screenshot.png" alt="multi-module screenshot" title="multi-module screenshot" width="700" />

+### Understanding the Coverage Report

+- The "delta" (the negative value next to the coverage) represents the percentage of newly added or modified lines of code that are not covered by unit tests.
+It calculates the difference in test coverage based solely on the changes made in the current commit or pull request.
+For example, if 10 lines of code are modified or added, and 8 of those lines are covered by unit tests, the "delta" would be -20%, indicating 20% of the newly changed code is untested.
+However, the "delta" has limitations.
+It can never be positive, meaning if you add more unit tests to cover existing, unmodified code, this additional coverage is not reflected in the delta.
+The metric only considers lines directly changed in the current set of modifications, as there is no mechanism to track improvements in coverage for pre-existing code that hasn't been altered.

 ### Example Project

 For a working project refer to [jacoco-playgound](https://github.com/thsaravana/jacoco-playground).
 Check out the PR's